What's the hidden ingredient in "pure" maple syrup? FIND OUT HERE.

 Health-Ranger-Verified-A+++.jpg

 I think we're doing pretty great when it comes to providing clean, natural food.
-But, the results did make me pause.
+But, one result did make me pause.

-You might be thinking what I first thought -- "But wait, you got a positive reading for arsenic.
+You might be thinking what I first thought -- "But wait, you got a reading above 4.0 μg/kg for arsenic.
 Isn't that bad?"

 First off, it's important to note that there are organic forms of arsenic as well as inorganic forms.
 Our body can handle the organic kind pretty well.
 But, the inorganic kind is carcinogenic.
 Our test results show the level of all arsenic, and it doesn't divide inorganic and organic.